 A database selection algorithm attempts to find the best text databases to evaluate a given query, based on information about the database contents.
-Usually, this information includes the number of different documents that contain each word, which we refer to as the document frequency of the word, plus perhaps some other simple related statistics [Gravano et al. 1997; Meng et al. 1998; Xu and Callan 1998], such as the number of documents stored in the database.
+Usually this information includes the number of different documents that contain each word, to which we refer as the document frequency of the word, plus perhaps some other simple related statistics [GCGMP97, MLY+98, XC98], such as the number of documents stored in the database.

-Definition 2.1.
-The content summary S(D) of a database D consists of:
+Definition 2.1 The content summary S(D) of a database D consists of:

--the actual number of documents in D, |D|, and
+• The actual number of documents in D, |D|, and

--for each word w, the number df(w) of documents in D that include w.
+• For each word w, the number df(w) of documents in D that include w.